 - Lack of focus and memory

-Long term or chronic sleep deprivation is correlated to increased likelihood of developing conditions such as obesity, heart conditions, diabetes, and other conditions that have a profound effect on your health.
+Long term or chronic sleep deprivation is correlated to increased likelihood of developing conditions such as obesity, cardiovascular diseases, diabetes, hypertension, and other conditions that could impact your health.

 Can I use melatonin to go back to sleep?